 Why does your body get hot to fight a fever?

-If you have a fever and do not shiver, it is likely a side effect of heat exhaustion, medication, immunization, or a chronic illness.
+If you have a fever and do not shiver, it is likely a side effect of heat exhaustion, medication, a recent immunization, or a chronic illness.

 Why does shivering help your body heat up faster to fight infection?